liuhangfan/google/README.md

 ### Daily Challenge For Google  (Leetcode & System Design & Behavioral Interview & Coding Mock Interview & How)

-Two questions a day, including one of Google's Top asked questions (You should be able to go through all the frequently occurring Google interview questions within a year) and one of algorithm walkthrough questions (Within one year, you should be able to systematically go through all the difficulty levels easy, medium and hard of all important question types)
+Two questions a day

+1, one from Google's Top asked questions

+You should be able to go through all the frequently occurring Google interview questions within a year

+2, one from algorithm walkthrough questions

+Within one year, you should be able to systematically go through all the difficulty levels easy, medium and hard of all important question types

 - [Day 1](#day-1)